grigricar/Bike-Share-Project-Google-Cert-/README.md

 <a href="https://grigricar.github.io/Bike-Share-Project-Google-Cert-/">Click here for project page</a>

 <h2>Description</h2>
 This project follows the structure as outlined by the Google Certificate.
-Although I did add my own touch the analysis, the main objective was to familiarise myself with the stages of the project and the integration of the various tools.
+Although I did add my own touch to the analysis, the main objective was to familiarise myself with the stages of the project and the integration of the various tools.
 <br />